hikari-no-yume/OpenGL-state-table-parser/README.md

 * Parse the LaTeX markup within footnotes or the “Initial value” and “Description” fields, except insofar as is needed for features mentioned above.
 * Correct for most typos in the specs.
 There are many and I haven't kept track of them :(
+* Produce JSON or something like it.
+It currently only produces HTML, but it has a clean separation between the parsing and the HTML generation, so it would be easy to add JSON output in future.

 Things this will probably never do: